 High-energy beams target the tumor to kill or slow the growth of cancer cells.
-Often given in addition to chemotherapy.
+Radiation therapy is often given in addition to chemotherapy.

 Kills or slows the growth of cancer cells.
-Systemic chemotherapy is administered via oral medication or an injection.
+Systemic chemotherapy is administered via oral medication or by infusion into a vein.
 Some forms of chemotherapy must be given in the hospital or in a clinic; others can be given at home.

 Lymphoma damages the cells in the bone marrow where healthy white blood cells, red blood cells and platelets are made.
 Blood and bone marrow transplant restores your healthy cell function by killing the lymphoma cells and replacing them with healthy cells.